m-fol/m-fol/README.md

  **CurricuNLP** is a FastAPI + spaCy-powered NLP system that extracts structured skill, course, and metadata from university curricula.

 ### Features
-- Named Entity Recognition on FREE-FORM data (custom-trained, completely custom dataset)
+- Named Entity Recognition on free form data (custom-trained, custom dataset)
 - Fuzzy section/header detection
 - Skill frequency and curriculum mapping
 - Designed for multilingual, academic and EU data